faulander/P4S/README.md

 - add the Sonarr apikey
 - save
 - Browse to settings
-- Choose at least the profile with which the shows should be added to sonarr
+- Choose at least the profile with which the shows should be added to sonarr (if no profile is selectable, the Sonarr credentials are wrong!)
 - Browse to shows
 - Click the add button on any show you want added to Sonarr

+## First Update of the db
+If you want to update the db right away (it's afterwards scheduled), do the following:
+- Browse to http://localhost:1337/admin (or wherever you installed P4S)
+- Login with admin:admin
+- Browse to Django Apscheduler / Django Jobs
+- Run the 2 jobs: "updateTVMaze" and "updateShows" manually (you can check their progress under Django job executions)

 ## Meta